DevMountain/node-version-fix/README.md

 If you have already installed the latest version of Node at [nodejs.org](https://www.nodejs.org), then go ahead and skip to step two.
 If not, download the latest stable release of Node.

 ## Step 2
-Crack open your terminal or git-bash.
-Don't worry about the location, you can update Node from your home/root directory.
+Crack open your terminal or git-bash and navigate to your home/root directory.
 Just like NPM, Node also has a version manager, meet NPM's cousin, NVM.
 Type/copy & paste this into your terminal:
 ```
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.4/install.sh | bash
 ```

 This will install NVM on your machine.

-Once the installation of NVM is complete, type/copy & paste:
+Once the installation of NVM is complete, type/copy & paste both of these lines into your terminal:
 ```
 export NVM_DIR="$HOME/.nvm"
 [ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh"